Mukesh231/RedPlag/README.md

-# Our Work:

-For this project, we have built a web based application to detect plagiarism when provided with a set of text documents.
+A web based application to detect plagiarism within a set of text documents.

 ## UI and user authentication